astropy/specreduce-data/specreduce_data/reference_data/extinction/README.md

-# Airmass Extinction files
+# Atmospheric Extinction files

-These were copied over from https://github.com/pypeit/PypeIt.
+Atmospheric extinction data for several observatories are collected here and described below.
+In each case there are two columns: wavelength in Angstroms and extinction in mag/airmass.

 |    File            |   Lon      |    Lat     |   Elevation (m) | Ref |
 | ------------------ | ----------:| ----------:|----------------:|----:|